Manish0511/newr1-Adminator-admin-dashboard-master/README.md

 # React saas admin panel(Continue)
-This is react js with redux toolkit saas admin panel for demo purpose only.
+This is react js with reduxjs/toolkit, zod, react-hook-form, react-router-dom and react-bootstrap, saas admin panel for demo purpose only.

 # React + Vite